-For ten other species - Yellow Wagtail, Tree Sparrow, Corn Bunting, House Sparrow, Linnet, Skylark, Yellowhammer, Mistle Thrush and Lapwing - the 25-year change is now less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds, although their populations are still at a much lower level than in the 1960s.
-For Grey Wagtail and Tree Sparrow, the 25-year trend is effectively stable, and Song Thrush numbers have increased slightly.
-Though Curlew is red listed for its UK breeding population decline, its long-term CBC/BBS trends do not currently meet the >50% criterion; the key information for red listing comes from other surveys.
+For 11 other species - Lapwing, Marsh Tit, Skylark, Mistle Thrush, House Sparrow, Tree Sparrow, Yellow Wagtail, Linnet, Corn Bunting and Yellowhammer (listed in taxonomic order) - the 25-year change is now less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds, although their populations are still at a much lower level than in the 1960s.
+For Grey Wagtail and Tree Sparrow, the 25-year trend is effectively stable, andSong Thrush numbers have increased slightly.
+Although Curlew is red-listed for its UK breeding population decline, its long-term CBC/BBS trends do not currently meet the >50% criterion; the key information for red-listing comes from other surveys.